node-red/node-red-dashboard/README.md

         [ "Choice 1", "Choice 2", {"Choice 3","3"} ]

+  Setting 'msg.selectValue' will pre-select the value in the dropdown.
   - **Gauge** - now has 4 modes - *standard* (simple gauge), *donut* (complete 360&deg;), *compass*, and *wave*.
 You can also specify the colour range of the standard and donut gauges.
   - **Button** - the icon can be set using either Material or Fa-Icons - the colour may also be set.
 If the widget is sized to 1 wide the icon has precedence.
   - **Switch** - can now also set two icons and/or colours depending on state.